Dingyi-Kang/C-LearningNotes/README.md

 Unique Elements: Like other set implementations, robin_set holds unique elements.
 Once a node is inserted into node_set, attempting to insert the same node again will have no effect.
 This ensures that each node is represented only once in the set.

 Order of Elements: Unlike ordered set implementations, robin_set does not maintain elements in any sorted order.
 Its primary goal is efficient hashing-based operations.

+#2
+In C++ standard library containers, including hash-based sets like robin_set, the comparison of the return value of the find method with container.end() is a common and idiomatic way to check if an element is present in the container.
+Let's break down why this is done:

+Functionality of find:

+The find method in containers like robin_set searches for an element with a specific key (in this case, id).
+If the element is found, find returns an iterator pointing to the found element.
+If the element is not found, find returns an iterator representing the end of the container, commonly known as end() iterator. end() Iterator:

+The end() iterator is a special iterator that denotes a position one past the last element of the container.
+It does not point to a valid element but rather serves as a sentinel to indicate the boundary of the container.
+Importantly, the end() iterator is used in C++ to represent a non-existent element or the scenario where an element is not found in the container.